 Link building tactics have evolved over time from the mass-production of link farms to content marketing associated with outreach practices.
-A lot of the practice behind link building has come to rely heavily on relationships and, as mentioned before, it's become an ethical practice that gives all users a little of what they want or need, whether it be content, exposure or links.
-There are, however, some very basic link building strategies that are often overlooked because we're all very concentrating on getting high PR sites to notice us or fall in love with our content.
+A lot of the practice behind link building has come to rely heavily on relationships and, as mentioned before, it's become an ethical practice that gives all users a little of what they want or needs, whether it be content, exposure or links.
+There are, however, one very basic link building strategies that are often overlooked because we're all very concentrating on getting high PR sites to notice us or fall in love with our content.

 Internal Link Building

 While everyone's busy fraternizing further afield to build links, there's a lot of groundwork that needs to be done at home - on your own site.
 Building internal links is not only a formative part of your SEO strategy, but it also holds numerous benefits:

 - Making your site easier to crawl and index

 You also have full control of the anchor text you want to use and where each link should direct.
 Perhaps you can have another look at your site pages and see where you can improve your internal link building tactics?

 A little bit of investigative work is always interesting, especially when it comes to digging into your competitor's link profiles.
 It's not illegal, it's certainly not frowned upon and it's made incredibly easy with the help of Open Site Explorer.
 Punch in your competitor sites and pull a CSV file of their link profiles into one place.
 You might find that a lot of the links come from sites that are also completely open to linking to you since you're in the same niche.
 Sort the links by category - directories, blogs, news platforms, etc -- and start getting in touch.